Please log in to rate and comment on entries or to edit your profile.

 Accessibility for Victorians (Australia)

 This pdf document maps a timeline for a city to implement universal design principles in 15 years; in this case in Victoria, Australia.
 It looks briefly at the demographic of people with disabilities and states ten accessibility guiding principles and thirty strategic recommendations that can be implemented city-wide for all the citizens.
+The document serves as an example for other municipalities.

 Disability Advisory Council of Victoria